NixOS/rfcs/rfcs/0064-documentation-format.md

 - Supports syntax highlighting (with Nix support)
 - Active community supporting the tooling infrastructure
 - Good conversion story from Docbook
+- Can be used and integrated from NixOS option declarations

 ### Nice-to-have's